 “Can I become a Nurse without a degree?”

 While nursing is a practical, hands-on profession, it also requires special technical competencies and clinical analysis skills that will potentially save people’s lives.
 As such, you cannot become a Nurse without a degree in nursing.
+This is the most important out of the qualifications needed to be a Nurse.
 Whichever nurse course degree you choose, you will spend half of it on supervised placements in local hospitals or other community health places.

 “What qualifications do I need for nursing?”

 Nursing has 4 specialisms: adult nursing, child nursing, mental health nursing and learning disability nursing.
 Depending on which speciality you choose, you will need to have the desired related qualifications.
-Each nursing specialism requires a dedicated degree, and the entry requirements of nurse courses vary according to each university.
+In your pursuit of how to be a Nurse, UK residents should know that each nursing specialism requires a dedicated degree, and the entry requirements of nurse courses vary according to each university.

 Simply put, you will need to decide the speciality, the university of your choice and check the entry requirements of your nurse course, UK, before enrolling.

 However, as a rule of thumb, the typical requirements for nurse courses are:

 - A minimum of 5 GCSEs at grade C/4 or above to include English, Maths, and a Science (Biology would be beneficial)

 - You will also need to register with the Nursing and Midwifery Council

 “Do I need A Levels to be a Nurse?”

 A Levels are not mandatory for a nurse course, UK learners, but to gain a university degree you will need a recognised Level 3 Diploma in Nursing UK alternative.

-There is no requirement for A Levels to pursue a nurse course or a career in nursing.
-If you have GCSEs at grade C or above and decide to go to university, you can simply take the Access to HE Diploma route, which will allow you to go to university.
+There is no requirement for A Levels to pursue a nurse course or a career in nursing and they are not included in the mandatory list of qualifications needed to be a Nurse.
+If you have GCSEs at grade C/4 or above and decide to go to university, you can simply take the Access to HE Diploma route, which will allow you to go to university and enrol on degree courses to become a Nurse.

 “Can I get into university without A Levels?”